kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 ### Fixed Point Precision Numbers

-These are numeric data types with arbitrary precision and scale.
-They are typically stored in exact, variable-length binary representation (almost like a string) with additional meta-data that will tell the system things like the length of the data and where the decimal should be.

-These data types are used when rounding errors are unacceptable, but the DBMS pays a performance penalty to get this accuracy.
+Fixed-point precision numbers have arbitrary precision and scale and are stored in exact, variable-length binary representation (almost like a string).
+They are used when rounding errors are unacceptable but come with a performance penalty.
 However, the DBMS can give up arbitrary precision to improve performance.

 Examples: NUMERIC, DECIMAL